Cloud Managed wi-fi Its Importance

 A cloud-based controller would get these IP addresses from the host platform, so the company’s own IP addresses could be distributed to other users.

-• Auto-scaling: Another advantage of having a cloud-based controller is that whenever the number of wireless clients increases in the network, resulting in the increase in the amount of data and packets sent by the Access Points, the controller’s processing power and storage capacity would be automatically increased by the host platform.
+- Auto-scaling: Another advantage of having a cloud-based controller is that whenever the number of wireless clients increases in the network, resulting in the increase in the amount of data and packets sent by the Access Points, the controller’s processing power and storage capacity would be automatically increased by the host platform.
 Similarly, the resources would be scaled down automatically when the network traffic goes back to normal.
 In addition, if more Access Points are added to the network, they would be registered to a single controller.
 This is because the storage and processing power would be increased as required by the host platform.
 Therefore, as aforementioned, there would be no need to increase network complexity by installing multiple controllers.
 The network company will only pay for the resources that are being utilized.
 For example, during night times, the majority of the network resources are not used as wireless usage would be reduced.
-So, instead of running several WLC machines at full blast, only those resources would be utilized where the clients are accessing the Wi-Fi
+So, instead of running several WLC machines at full blast, only those resources would be utilized where the clients are accessing the Wi-Fi.

-• Remote Configuration of Network Devices: As the controller is hosted on the Cloud, the major advantage for the network administrators is the ease of use.
+- Remote Configuration of Network Devices: As the controller is hosted on the Cloud, the major advantage for the network administrators is the ease of use.
 A network administrator need not be present in front of the controller to monitor network devices or to address network platforms.
-The controller can be accessed from anywhere, and network management can be done remotely
+The controller can be accessed from anywhere, and network management can be done remotely.

-Implementation Concerns
+Implementation Concerns of a Cloud-Based Controller

 While there are several advantages of using a cloud-based controller, one of the major challenges in the implementation of a cloud-based controller is the communication between the Access Points and the controller.
 As far as the LAPs are concerned, the LAPs and the WLC communicate using the ‘Lightweight Access Point Protocol (LWAPP) or the ‘Control and Provisioning of Wireless Access Points’ (CAPWAP) protocol.
 Both protocols require the controller and the LAPs to exist on the same network.